dragon-dune/dragon-dune/dragon-dune.md

 Special Rules:
 --------------

-1. Territory 0• is the Great Mountan and is neutral territory.
+1. Territory 0• is the Great Mountain and is neutral territory.
 Players will never battle in territory 0•.
-2.  • territories represent forrests.
-Units in a forrest territory are safe from dragon attack.
+2.  • territories represent forests.
+Units in a forest territory are safe from dragon attack.
-3.  ★ territories represtent castles.
+3.  ★ territories represent castles.
 Players or alliances need to control 3 castles in order to win the game.
 2. A player controls a castle if they alone have at least one unit there.
 3. Players in control of 3★ or 5★ have access to griffins and receive a